lurumad/global-error-handling-webapi/README.md

 How to
 ====================================

-* Install GlobalErrorHandling.WebApi from Nuget Package Manager.
+* Install **GlobalErrorHandling.WebApi** from Nuget Package Manager.
 If you prefer to use Package Manager Console:
-Install-Package GlobalErrorHandling.WebApi
+**Install-Package GlobalErrorHandling.WebApi
 * Open readme.txt and follow the instructions.
-* Run your Api and execute http://server:port/api/exception
+* Run your project from Visual Studio
+* Run Fiddler or similar tools (http://www.telerik.com/download/fiddler)